-Noontime Concerts at Saint Andrew’s features guest artists and the Cathedral’s own musicians in performances of chamber and choral music, and recitals, on the acclaimed Aeolian-Skinner organ – Hawai`i’s largest pipe organ!
+Noontime Concerts at The Cathedral of St. Andrew features guest artists and the Cathedral’s own musicians in performances of chamber and choral music, and recitals, on the acclaimed Aeolian-Skinner organ – Hawai`i’s largest pipe organ.
 Concerts begin at 12.15 pm; all are welcome to bring lunch and dine in the pews to the sounds of beautiful music in a beautiful space, and to come and go as time permits.
-The concert is free with donations welcome, and free parking is available on the Cathedral’s front lawn, weather permitting.
+The concerts are free with donations welcome, and free parking is available on the Cathedral’s front lawn, weather permitting.

 UPCOMING WEDNESDAY NOONTIME CONCERTS AT 12.15 PM

 January 21, Emily Haswell, mezzo-soprano, with John Renke, organ